 Here are seven tasks you’ll need to complete in order to make your business legal:

-- Choose your business name and check for trademarks.
 I always suggest using your own name, whether it’s your first and last name, or first and middle name.
 You are your business and brand.
+Before you finalize everything, you’ll need to check for trademarks in your area.

-- Use real contracts.
-My contract is from The Contract Shop.
+I recommend contracts from The Legal Paige.
 They provide lawyer-drafted contract templates for creative business owners.
 This may seem like a big investment in the beginning; but it could end up helping you save thousands down the road if a legal issue comes up.
 Having a contract will protect both you and your client and outlines to terms of the services you provide.

 Yes, it takes a bit of time, energy, and money to set up your business legally.
 But trust me when I say it’s better to be safe than sorry.